schubbydoo/ghosthost/docs/ghosthost_prd.md

 * Audio playback synchronized with mouth movement.
 (Zoltar project can be referenced)
 * Torso/neck directional movement based on trigger event (left/right) if two motion sensors are active.
 This maybe included in the webUI for identifying that they are indeed being used.

+### 2.4 Idle Behavior

+* The animatronic can periodically look around (move head/torso/eyes) when idle.
+This is user-configurable (enable/disable, interval, duration) in the WebUI Idle Behavior section.
+The setting persists across reboots.
+Idle movement is preempted by sensor activity (speaking/interaction takes priority).
+Coordination is handled via a lock file to prevent conflicts.

 ---

 ## 3. Technical Specifications